patcharaponmai/Data_WOW_DE/README.md

 ## Introduction
 This project focuses on building an ETL (Extract, Transform, Load) process using Apache Airflow for orchestrating data pipelines and ingesting data into a PostgreSQL database.

-## The project comprises three primary objectives:
+## The project comprises four primary objectives:

 Docker-Compose:
 * The project should include Docker Compose configurations for running orchestrating pipeline tools such as Airflow/Mage.ai/Kubeflow/MLflow